 Multiple studies have shown that babies with healthy gut bacteria have high levels of calming immune cells (Treg) and lower levels of allergic immune cells.

-Probiotics are a great way to support these healthy choices.
 In the same way that a daily multivitamin can supplement a healthy diet, a probiotic can supplement healthy lifestyle choices.

-How to Choose a Good Probiotic
+Where to Find a Good Probiotic

 Make sure that the probiotic you choose has enough CFUs (colony forming units) of each strain (often ~5B each).
 A super packed probiotic with 20 strains may not have enough of any one to be useful.